kibs-tech/kibs-tech.github.io/services_posts/software-developer-retainer.md

 ---
 # <i class="fas fa-code icon-retainer" ></i> Software Developer Retainer

-This is an affordable way for a small business to retain the services of a software developer (me) to do small amounts of work them every month.
+This is an affordable way for a small business to retain the services of a software developer (me) to do small amounts of work for them every month.
+You may already have a hardware and desktop support contract in place.
+This retainer provides you with software development support too.

 ## Who is the retainer for